RajatPayghan/DBMS-Project-Portfolio-Management-System/README.md

 ### Rajat
 - Create a trigger for annual_return and total_return
 - Create a procedure to view all investments by a user_name
+- Create a Trigger to create a performance report once user is added